errbotio/errbot/docs/index.rst

 Community
 ---------

-Err has a `Google plus community`_, which is the best place to discuss anything related to Errbot as well as promote your own creations !
+Errbot has a `Google plus community`_, which is the best place to discuss anything related to Errbot as well as promote your own creations !
 This is also the place where you will find announcements of new versions and other news related to the project.